evkx/evkx.github.io/content/models/cupra/tavascan/_index.md

 ---
 title: CUPRA Tavascan
 linktitle: Tavascan
-description: See below for details of the different variants of CUPRA Tavascan
+description: "See below for details of the different variants of CUPRA Tavascan"
 weight: 30
 ---
 ## CUPRA Tavascan VZ